 The South East LEP Strategic Board were presented with a draft revised Assurance Framework at their December 2017 board meeting.
 This draft was agreed in February 2018.
 A revised version of the February 2018 Assurance Framework was agreed on 22nd March 2019, to reflect changes in guidance (the National Local Growth Assurance Framework published in January 2019).

-The Assurance Framework will be supported by Service Level Agreements (SLAs) with local county/unitary councils to devolve project funding and accountability.
-These agreements will be agreed individually between the Accountable Body and the individual councils.
+The Assurance Framework is supported by Service Level Agreements (SLAs) with local county/unitary councils to devolve project funding and accountability.
+These agreements are agreed individually between the Accountable Body and the individual councils for each project.